MysteriousMilk/ExpertExplorer/ExpertExplorer/README.md

 - Common names for locations / points of interst
 - Minimap indication of current location

-## Changelog
-**v1.0.0 - Initial Release** Implemented base mod functionality.

-## Known issues
+## Contact and Issue Reporting
-You can find the github at:
+You can report issues with the mod at the github link below.\
 <https://github.com/MysteriousMilk/ExpertExplorer>

-## Contact
-You can report issues with the mod at the github link above.

 Additionally, you can reach me in the [Valheim Modding Discord](https://discord.com/invite/GUEBuCuAMz) under the name Milk.

+## Changelog
+**v1.0.0 - Initial Release**\
+Implemented base mod functionality.